jpin730/react-todo-board/README.md

 # React Todo Board

 This project is for the development of React with TypeScript using CRA and Zustand.
+The app imitate a drag and drop todo board using [Atlassian's react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).

 ## Usage